 Christo lives in Cape Town with Estelle and his 96-year-old mom.
 His married son Heinrich lives not far away with his wife Veronica and daughter Mia.
 Christo and Estelle’s oldest son, Riaan, was tragically killed in a car crash in 2005.

 Christo’s book Doing Life with Mandela: My Prisoner, My Friend, with co-author Barbara Jones, was first published in 2014.
-Doing Life with Mandela will be republished in an updated second edition with additional material in early 2022 by Blue Ear Books.
+Doing Life with Mandela will be republished in an updated second edition with additional material in 2022 by Blue Ear Books.

 In the book’s original foreword, Ahmed Kathrada writes: